autowarefoundation/autoware-documentation/docs/support/support-guidelines.md

 The Autoware Discord server is a good place for the following activities:

-- Introduce yourself to the community.
+- Introducing yourself to the community.
-- Chat with contributors.
+- Chatting with other contributors.
-- Take a quick straw poll.
+- Taking a quick straw poll on a potential change or feature request.

 Note that it is not the right place to get help for your issues.

 ## ROS Discourse

-If you want to widely discuss a topic with the general Autoware and ROS community or ask a question not related to Autoware's bugs, post to [the Autoware category on ROS Discourse](https://discourse.ros.org/c/autoware).
+If you want to discuss a topic with the wider Autoware and ROS community, or to ask a question that is not related to a possible Autoware bug, then post to [the Autoware category on ROS Discourse](https://discourse.ros.org/c/autoware).

 !!!warning